-Like millions of other graduates, when Dan Stelmach started his career, he felt overwhelmed by his student loan debt.
+Like millions of other graduates, when Dan Stelmach started his career, he was overwhelmed by his student loan debt.
 With high interest rates, he felt like he was never going to make any progress.

-“He said, ‘something needs to change so I can pay my student loans,’” says Nick.
-“And that’s when it occurred to him; spare change!
-If he rounded up his spare change, he could save money and put more towards his debt.”
+His brother, Nick Sky, recalls watching Stelmach struggle with his debt.
+“He said, ‘Something needs to change so I can pay my student loans,’” Sky said.
+“And that’s when it occurred to him: spare change.
+If he rounded up his spare change, he could save money and put more toward his debt.”

 How the ChangEd App works

 The ChangEd app works by first analyzing your spending habits.
 Once the app understands your shopping patterns, it starts setting aside your spare change.
 For example, if you spend $2.45 on a cup of coffee, the app will round that up to $3, putting 55 cents toward your student loan payments.

 ChangEd will then transfer your extra change to an FDIC-insured ChangEd account.
 Once your spare change account hits $100, the app will automatically submit a payment toward your student loans.
 You can check your progress and see how much time you’ve knocked off your repayment term in the ChangeEd dashboard.

 Sky is proud of the app, particularly its security features.
 “It’s a very secure environment,” he said.
 “We do not store your account or banking information; we just facilitate payments, so your accounts are always protected.”

 You can sign up to download the app on the ChangEd website.
 The app is available for both iOS and Android users.